pavelbrn/SpeakyDoc/README.md

 # SpeakyDoc

-SpeakyDoc is a small full-stack app that uploads an audio file, sends it to a Flask backend, and returns structured JSON in a SvelteKit web app.
+SpeakyDoc is a small full-stack app that uploads an audio file, sends it to a Flask backend, and returns structured JSON to a SvelteKit front-end.
 The AI will only accept medical history notes and will reject any other types of transcripts.

 ## Live Test
 The webapp is currently online and running live on a Google Coloud Run container: